Introducing Your Child To Our School

 - Chiara Bove, Bambini

-Strategies used for introducing children to the OFS school:
+Strategies used for introducing children to OFS:

-At this time, the parents can think if the environment and the philosophy of the school is a match for their child.
-Once the child has been accepted, the parents will receive a package containing the school’s handbook and a number of forms and questionnaires to fill-out.
-In the month of August, the families will receive at home an invitation to our orientation with the picture of the child’s teacher on the back.
+At this time, the parents can consider whether the environment and the philosophy of the school is a good match for their child.
+Once the child has been accepted, the parents will receive the school’s handbook and registration forms for completion.
+Before the child starts school, families will receive a postcard in the mail with their teacher’s photo, inviting them to visit the school.
+The teacher will also contact the family to schedule a home-visit.